The Beta is due before the end of April 2019

 HOW TRANSPARENT IS ALL THIS?

 A lot!
-You can see every transaction ever occurred with a blockchain explorer on the browser.
+You can see every transaction that has ever occurred with a blockchain explorer in a browser.

-It’s anonymous but you can see how many bookings have been done, how much money has been paid, when it happened and so on.
+It’s anonymous but you can see how many bookings have been made, how much money has been paid, when it happened etc.

-It belong to the users, so everybody have the right to know how it’s going.
+It belongs to the users, so everybody have the right to know what is happening.